Peter and the Starcatchers: Plot

 All the children are captured by the local natives, known as the Mollusks, and their leader Fighting Prawn.
 The Mollusks decide to feed the children to Mister Grin, a large crocodile.
 Molly uses starstuff to help the group and Mister Grin to fly out of the enclosure.
 The trunk is found by the crew of the Never Land and its first mate, Slank.
 Slank reveals that he is in league with the Others, rivals of the Starcatchers who want the Starstuff for themselves.

-Aster and a group of Starcatchers soon arrive on the Island, accompanied by ships of the British Navy, and Aster deduces that Peter had a high tolerance to Starstuff and instantly stopped aging while retaining the ability to fly.
-The Mollusks and the pirates converge on the group, and a fight ensures, wherein Fighting Prawn is mortally wounded and Peter severs Black Stache's hand, which is eaten by Mister Grin.
+Aster and a group of Starcatchers soon arrive on the Island, accompanied by ships of the British Navy, and Aster deduces that Peter has a high tolerance to Starstuff and instantly stops aging while retaining the ability to fly.
+The Mollusks and the pirates converge on the group, and a fight ensues, wherein Fighting Prawn is mortally wounded and Peter severs Black Stache's hand, which is eaten by Mister Grin.

 Peter uses the starstuff in Aster's locket to save Fighting Prawn, who spares the group, allows the Starcatchers to leave the island with the starstuff, and lets the orphans stay on the island.
 As Peter and Molly bid farewell to one another, Aster uses starstuff to turn a bird into a fairy, Tinker Bell, to watch over Peter.
-Peter promises to come to London in the near future to visit, and he and the boys begin to settle on the island.
+Peter promises to come to London shortly to visit, and he and the boys begin to settle on the island.
 The story ends with Peter discovering a washed-up plank with the printed name of the Never Land, which he decides to nickname the island.

 Adaptations

 In 2005, Disney hired Jay Wolpert to adapt the book to film, reportedly using 3D animation.

 A play with music adaptation of the book debuted in winter 2009 at La Jolla Playhouse as part of an arrangement with Disney Theatrical.
-It was re-staged Off-Broadway in 2011 and opened on Broadway on April 15, 2012 at the Brooks Atkinson Theatre.
+It was re-staged Off-Broadway in 2011 and opened on Broadway on April 15, 2012, at the Brooks Atkinson Theatre.